 2019 GJIL Symposium

-Gonzaga’s Journal of International Law is pleased to announce its annual symposium for 2019: The Future of International Law in the Information Age.
+Gonzaga’s Journal of International Law is pleased to announce its annual symposium for 2019: International Economic and Technologic Divide in the 21st Century.
+The symposium will be held on Thursday, April 4, 2019 at Gonzaga University School of Law in the Barbieri Courtroom.

 The 2019 symposium will address the intersection between the internet and international law, identify the challenges posed to the international legal community by the global network, and explore possible solutions to those challenges.
 Specifically, three separate panels will address issues regarding internet access, cyberterrorism, and internet-privacy concerns.

 RECAP: 2018 GJIL Symposium

 American Leadership in International Economic Law in the 21st Century